nextcord/nextcord/docs/cogs.rst

     client.add_cog(Greetings(client))

-This binds the cog to the bot, adding all commands and listeners to the bot automatically.
+This binds the cog to the bot, adding all commands to the bot automatically.

 Note that we reference the cog by name, which we can override through :ref:`cogs_meta_options`.
 So if we ever want to remove the cog eventually, we would have to do the following.